samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 As observed, partial application plays an important role in this design and makes it easier to create the both lists of write and unwrite operations.

 # Pre-configuration of options for pip
-[Pip](https://pip.pypa.io/en/stable/) is another widely-used package installer (manager) for Python.
+[Pip](https://pip.pypa.io/en/stable/) is another widely-used package manager for Python.
 Pip has many commands and each has several options.
 As an example,  `-h` option is utilised to display the help information for the `pip install` command.
 Each option is represented as a class in Pip, providing a structured and modular approach to command-line options.

 Pip initialises its options through the definition of classes, which can be seen in [cmdoptions.py](https://github.com/pypa/pip/blob/2a0acb595c4b6394f1f3a4e7ef034ac2e3e8c17e/src/pip/_internal/cli/cmdoptions.py#L121).
 These options are parsed and processed during various commands.